The Mission of Magna Elementary is to cultivate the intellectual, emotional, social, and physical growth for all our students.

 - At Tier 3, students receive more intensive, individualized support to improve their behavioral and academic outcomes.
 At this level, schools rely on formal assessments to determine a student’s need.

-- Examples of Magna Elementary Tier 3 supports: Student Support Team, School Psychologist, Behavior Intervention Plans (also known as BIPs), etc.
+- Examples of Magna Elementary Tier 3 supports: School Psychologist, and Behavior Intervention Plans (also known as BIPs), etc.

 Office phones may be used during school hours for illness and injuries.
 Students may not use the office phone for student business that can reasonably be conducted before or after school such as coordinating transportation, retrieving homework, etc.